 To start this small history, we need to see what the A.B.C. was doing regarding the running and broadcasting of its own ensembles.
 From using the Trove archive, we can find that in-house ensembles were barely getting started if they existed at all.
 Interestingly there was one that stood out.
 In 1929 the Table Talk newspaper published an article on the famous conductor Percy Code, who was an eminent bandsman and composer (Gibbney, 1981).
 Percy, in amongst his other musical activities, was the conductor of the 3LO Orchestra which was labeled as being the “National Broadcasting Orchestra” – the A.B.C., at the insistence of the Government, had taken over several radio services and when taking over 3LO had gained an orchestra as well!
 (Bradish, 1929).
 Unfortunately, this article is the only mention of such an orchestra although 3LO broadcast many forms of music during this time, including brass bands (“3LO.,” 1929).

-In 1930, articles first start appearing mentioning a newly-formed A.B.C Military Band.
+Articles first started appearing mentioning a newly formed A.B.C Military Band in 1930.
+And interestingly at the time, there appears to have been two A.B.C.
+Military Bands that were formed – one in Melbourne and one in Sydney (Ariel, 1933).
 Although, just about all of the articles only provided details on when the band could be heard on the radio (“MILITARY BAND AT 3LO.,” 1930).
-What we do know is that the great Harry Shugg, the famous conductor of the Malvern Tramways Band, was the first conductor of the band in 1930, a position he apparently held until 1933 (“CONDUCTOR AT 18.,” 1931).
-The postcard at the start of this post shows him in front of the band in what looks like a recording studio.
+What we do know is that the great Harry Shugg who was the famed conductor of the Malvern Tramways Band, was the first conductor of the A.B.C.
+(Melbourne) Military Band and Jack Pheloung, who was the renowned conductor of the Manly Municipal Band was the first conductor of the A.B.C.
+(Sydney) Military Band (Ariel, 1933; “CONDUCTOR AT 18.,” 1931).
+Both conductors of their respective A.B.C.
+Bands held their positions until 1933 which is when a single A.B.C.
+Military Band was reformed with different priorities and a new conductor.
+The postcard at the start of this post shows Harry Shugg in front of the A.B.C.
+(Melbourne) Military Band in what looks like a recording studio.

 1933 – 1934: Guest Conductor, Capt.
 Adkins: